Reynergodoy/InteractiveWebnovel/README.md

 # InteractiveWebnovel
-Lightweight framework for the creation of interactive stories
+Lightweight library for the creation of interactive stories